 Remember, the effort gradually gets harder in a marathon as you try to maintain pace, so progressing effort/speed in long runs can make sense in the final 8-10 weeks of prep from time to time.

-Using a half marathon race as a marathon paced long run, perhaps adding 20-30 minutes easy before and after can be a great way of building confidence around your goal marathon pace.
+A half marathon race as a marathon paced long run, perhaps adding 20-30 minutes easy before and after, can be a great way of building confidence around your goal marathon pace.
 It’s also a lovely way to complete a long run with good company taking your gels and drinks for perfect practice.

 Above all else, make sure you stand on the start line knowing your long runs were planned, progressed and ticked off – at 20 miles, you will be grateful.
 Good luck!